Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 - Include commit short hashes for reference

-Tip: All 10 commands above are ready to use.
-Copy any of them into your .claude/commands/ directory, adjust the project-specific details (test commands, directory paths, framework references), and start using them immediately.
+Tip: All ten commands above are ready to use.
+Copy any of them into a .claude/commands/ directory, adjust the project-specific details (test commands, directory paths, framework references), and use them immediately.

 Advanced Techniques

-Once you have mastered the basics of writing custom commands, several advanced patterns unlock even more powerful workflows.
-These techniques are what separate simple automation from sophisticated development orchestration.
+Once the basics of writing custom commands are understood, several advanced patterns enable more capable workflows.
+These techniques distinguish simple automation from sophisticated development orchestration.

 Chaining Commands

-While Claude Code does not have a built-in command chaining mechanism, you can achieve the same effect by writing a command that instructs Claude to execute the same steps that other commands would.
-Think of it as inlining multiple commands into one master workflow.
+Although Claude Code does not provide a built-in command-chaining mechanism, the same effect can be achieved by writing a command that instructs Claude to execute the same steps as other commands.
+The pattern can be viewed as inlining multiple commands into a single master workflow.

 # File: .claude/commands/ship-it.md